 I'm a story teller and it is always my desire to spark a moment of recognition in the viewer.
 I do not strive for exact detail but more a stylized realism with a sculptor's love of shapes and layered color.

 I have always lived in the Pacific NW.
 I majored in art and trained also in teaching and have taught at levels from high school to college.
 I raised my son Casey and spent most of my pottery days in West Linn.
-In 2012, I designed and helped to build a house in White Salmon Washington.
-Every time I now return home to the Columbia River Gorge I am in awe that I live in such an amazingly beautiful place.
-I am surrounded by rivers and have deer and wild turkey in my yard.
+In 2012 I designed and helped to build a house in White Salmon Washington.
+In 2020 I moved back into the valley and now live in Ridgefield Washington and enjoy the migratory birds at the refuge and all the many walking trails.

 I have spent many years also working as an arts organizer, most proud of the work with "Art in the Pearl Arts Festival".
 Fifteen Portland based artists started "Art in the Pearl" with a small budget and a large dose of fearlessness and I spent 25 years on its board.